Matt-Seath/matt-seath.github.io/content/Workflows/Cancellation Workflow.md

     Kind regards,
     ```

-    - Change chat from internal so that the client can view it.
+    - Change the message visablity from internal to match the client email.

 2. __Add a client warning in Host:__